John-LapTev/JL-ComfyUI-Launcher/README.md

 - 20GB free disk space

 ## First Launch
-1. Run `start.bat` as administrator (Windows) or `start.sh` (MacOS) - only first time
+1. Run `start.bat` (Windows) or `start.sh` (MacOS)
 2. Wait for initial setup to complete
 3. Access the interface at http://localhost:4000

 ## Important Notes
-- Run as administrator only for first launch
-- Keep antivirus exclusions for the launcher folder
+- Add launcher folder to antivirus exclusions
 - Close all ComfyUI processes before launching
 - Make sure you have enough disk space
+- Recommended to install in a directory with a short path (e.g., `C:\ComfyUI` instead of `C:\Users\Username\Documents\Projects\ComfyUI`)

 ## Troubleshooting

-If you encounter issues:
+### Common Issues
 1. Close all ComfyUI windows
 2. Delete the .celery folder in the server folder if it exists
-3. Run start script as administrator
+3. Restart start.bat/start.sh
 4. Check the log files in the launcher folder

+### Long Path Issues in Windows
+If you encounter errors related to long paths during installation or workflow import:

+1. Enable long path support in Windows:
+   - Open Group Policy Editor (gpedit.msc)
+   - Navigate to: Computer Configuration → Administrative Templates → System → Filesystem
+   - Find "Enable Win32 long paths"
+   - Set it to "Enabled"
+   - Restart your computer

+2. Or use a short installation path:
+   - Install the launcher closer to the root directory
+   - Example: `C:\ComfyUI` instead of `C:\Users\Username\Documents\Projects\ComfyUI`

 ## Development
 Want to contribute?
 Great!